 An Expert Guide on How to Buy Tennis Shoes

-Tennis expert Brandon Maki overviews everything you need to know to select the best shoes to get you on the court and playing your best game.
+Tennis Expert Brandon Maki overviews everything you need to know to select the best shoes to get you on the court and play your best game.

 Selecting Tennis Shoes

 Tennis seems like a relatively simple game to pick up in the eyes of the general public—a racquet, a ball, a court, an opponent, and you are good to go.
 What many don’t realize is that there is one last piece of equipment that can make a world of difference for both beginners and advanced tennis players: proper tennis shoes.
 Tennis is a game where you need to move on your feet nearly constantly to do well and shoes are an important part of making that movement easier, more effective, and more comfortable.
 This guide will help you determine the best type of tennis shoe for you.

 When most people pick up the game of tennis, they first reach for a pair of running shoes or other athletic footwear and think they are all set to play.
 While it is possible to play tennis in running shoes, you are missing out on some of the key benefits of tennis shoes that help make the game easier, safer, and more fun.
 Running or athletic shoes are made to move in a forward motion and are generally softer cushioned, especially in the heel for that motion.
 Tennis shoes, on the other hand, are built with a much more durable sole to handle the wear from the court surface and also are constructed to have better lateral stability for moving around for the ball on the court.
 Additionally, their tread pattern is specifically designed to give traction on different court surfaces and allow for the highest performance and traction.